NYUAD-Core-Bioinformatics/guru/README.md

 - `Adapter Sequence 1:-` Sequence of adapter to be trimmed for read1.
 - `Adapter Sequence 2:-` Sequence of adapter to be trimmed for read2.
 - `Working Directory:-` Full path to the location of the sequencing run folder.
+- `Net-ID:-` (Optional) Specify your NYU Net-ID here.
+This is only required if you want to trigger a downstream analysis after the QC/QT process completes, and is used to map the run to your account.
+- `Downstream Workflow:-` (Optional) Select the downstream analysis workflow to run automatically once QC/QT has finished (e.g. RNAseq, WGS, WES, ATAC, ChIP etc.).
+Click "Add another Analysis +" to add another Net-ID/Downstream Workflow pair, allowing multiple downstream analyses (for the same or different Net-IDs) to be triggered from a single run.
+Use the "-" button to remove a pair.
+Leave this as "None" if you only want to run QC/QT and skip downstream analysis.
+Note: both `Net-ID` and `Downstream Workflow` must be specified together to trigger this step; if left blank, you can proceed straight to Submit.

 - **Run Status**: Clicking on the "Check Run Status" button will show you the status (progress) of the specific Dagrun.